akfldk1028/gridtrader_backend/llm/instructions_v1.md

 - Conversely, when **RSI crosses below RSI_signal**, it indicates that the momentum is weakening, which may lead to a price decline.

 **Timeframe Considerations**:
-- **Longer Timeframes (e.g., Weekly, Monthly)**: Offer higher reliability as they capture broader market trends and reduce the noise associated with short-term fluctuations.
+- **Longer Timeframes (e.g., Weekly, daily)**: Offer higher reliability as they capture broader market trends and reduce the noise associated with short-term fluctuations.
-- **Shorter Timeframes (e.g., Minutes, Hours)**: Provide more frequent signals but may be less reliable due to increased market noise and volatility.
+- **Shorter Timeframes (e.g. Hours)**: Provide more frequent signals but may be less reliable due to increased market noise and volatility.

 ---